-- The standard model offers interfaces such as CAN, USB, Ethernet, Audio out, Analog video in, Serial port and Digital I/O. - The Net+ model differ from the standard model with additional number of CAN and USB interfaces but no Analog video or Digital I/O. The CAN interfaces are non-isolated but support CAN-power output up to 1 A (common on/off switch and active current limiter). - The All-Integrated add-on available for all models above.
+- The standard model offers interfaces such as CAN, USB, Ethernet, Audio out, Analog video in, Serial port and Digital I/O. - The Net+ model differ from the standard model with additional number of CAN and USB interfaces and no support for Analog video and Digital I/O interfaces. - The All-Integrated add-on available for all models above.
 Adds the wireless interfaces GSM/GPRS, WLAN and Bluetooth for communication and GPS for positioning.